Fly from Calgary to Ontario or BC for under $185 roundtrip starting this spring | News

-Fly from Calgary to Ontario or BC for under $185 roundtrip starting this spring
+Fly from BC to Calgary for under $150 roundtrip, starting this spring

-COVID-19 continues to present a risk to public health.
-As recommended by health officials, if you choose to participate in events outside of your home, please adhere to COVID-19 health and safety measures, including proper physical distancing, mask-wearing, and frequent handwashing.
-Additionally, be aware that many businesses and events may be participating in the Restrictions Exemption Program and will require proof of vaccine or a negative, privately paid COVID-19 test.
-If you are sick, please stay home.

-Take a vacation on the cheap this year, with flights from Calgary to destinations in Ontario and BC available for less than $185 roundtrip starting this spring.
+Take a vacation on the cheap this year, with flights from BC to Calgary available for less than $150 roundtrip, starting this spring.
+You can also find some deals on flights from BC to Ontario.

-According to YYC Deals, flight deals can be found through WestJet, Air Canada, and Air Transat from March to October 2022, with non-stop trips available between $107 and $184, including taxes.
+According to YYC Deals, flight deals can be found through WestJet, Air Canada, and Air Transat from March to October 2022, with non-stop trips available for super low rates.

-Roundtrip flights from Calgary to Toronto are currently available from $161, or, if you prefer to land outside of Ontario’s capital city, Calgary to Kitchener-Waterloo trips can be purchased for $107, or to Ottawa for $184.

-For those hoping to head to our westernmost province from Calgary, cheap roundtrip flights to Vancouver are available from $135 roundtrip right now.
+Roundtrip flights from BC to Calgary are currently available for as low as $150.
+One-way flights are even cheaper.

+You can find similar deals through Flair Airlines from Abbotsford to Toronto for as low as $153.

 How to find and book these deals

-2. Enter Calgary (YYC) and either Toronto (YYZ), Kitchener-Waterloo (YKF), Ottawa (YOW), Vancouver (YVR), Victoria (YYJ), Kelowna (YLW), Comox (YQQ), or Abbotsford (YXX) as your departure and return destinations, respectively.
+2. Enter Vancouver (YVR), Abbotsford (YXX), Victoria (YYJ), or Kelowna (YLW) and Calgary (YYC), as your departure and return destinations, respectively.

 3. Select your departure and return dates (deals currently available between March and October 2022).